jacob-macleod/Dolphin-Flashcard-App/README.md

 - SSH into a GCP VM and update the container

 If you want to manually setup the code, follow the following steps:
-- `firebase_url` and `credentials.json` in the overall project directory, which store the url of the firebase instance and the firebase credentials (api key)
+- `firebase_url`, `firebase_config.json` and `credentials.json` in the overall project directory, which store the url of the firebase instance and the firebase credentials (api key)
 - Get the code on the server, using git or docker(your own build of the code)
 - If using docker, a `docker-compose.yml` file can be made, using the following information: